Cameron Sterling, son of Alton Sterling, indicted on rape charges involving 2 minors

 BATON ROUGE - Alton Sterling's son, Cameron Sterling, was indicted Wednesday on first-degree charges involving two 8-year-old boys.

-20-year-old Sterling was first arrested December 2018 for allegedly raping one f the boys while he was babysitting the child earlier that month.
+20-year-old Sterling was first arrested in December 2018 for allegedly raping one of the boys while he was babysitting the child earlier that month.

 A second arrest warrant filed last August accused Sterling of sexually assaulting another boy in November 2018.
-According to the Advocate, the warrant states that the victim was staying at a friend's house where Sterling was present.
+According to The Advocate, the victim was staying at a friend's house where Sterling was present.

-Being that Sterling was 18-years-old at the time both incidents allegedly occurred, he could face a mandatory sentence of life in prison if convicted of first-degree rape.

 Sterling's father, Alton Sterling, was killed by a Baton Rouge police officer in 2016.